CONNECTING CREATIVES

 What if we could redefine the purpose and meaning of retirement away from commodified leisure and pleasure, to co-creating life-affirming legacies for the coming generations: an Eldership Revolution in service of all Life on Planet Earth.
 We will be looking to our network partners, with potential for links with the Geelong-based work of Mik Aidt and his Force for Life projects.
 Who else could be our partners in this important project?

-— Project Leads: Barbara Lepani, Inge Riebe and Saskya Clark
+— Project Leads: Barbara Lepani, Mik Aidt, Inge Riebe

 — Project Lead: Catherine van Wilgenburg